Food driving inflation yet govt throwing money at PFJ – Randy Abbey

 - Ghana to become a full member of the 'French Commonwealth,' La Francophonie

-- Food driving inflation but govt throwing money at PFJ – Randy Abbey
+- Food driving inflation yet govt still 'throwing money' at PFJ – Randy Abbey

 - Your govt is large; restructure ministries; reduce number to 20 – IEA to Akufo-Addo